aquib-sh/meta-miner/README.md

-#Author: Shaikh Aquib
 # Meta Miner
+# Author: Shaikh Aquib

-Meta Miner is a Python based GUI tool
+Meta Miner is a Python based GUI tool to make meta-data easy to access for all.

+This GUI tool is based on command-line ExifTool by Phil Harvey https://exiftool.org/ Meta Miner aims to make metadata extraction easy with various features such as different export options, rich graphical user interface, GPS coordinates for maps,etc.

 It extracts meta-data from:
  - Images